The "Eyes" Have It

 To Tint or Not to Tint?

 To further enhance the look of your eyebrows, we can also use a tinting agent that gives the brows the right color and helps them to appear more full.
 It is a particularly effective method if you have lots of white fuzz or gray hair that will improve if the thickness of the brows is darkened.
 The tint is semi-permanent and lasts for about 4 weeks.
 To maintain the tint of your brows at home, you can still use brow enhancers that are available from numerous makeup lines in shadow form, gel, and pencil.
 Make sure to pick a color that matches your original brow hair.
 After applying it, use a brush to blend it in to achieve a natural look.

 The Do's and Dont's Of Brow Contouring

 For unknown physiological reasons, not all brow hair grows back.
-For this reason it is highly advised to get your brows contoured with a professional instead of risking disaster at home.
+For this reason, it is highly advised to get your brows contoured with a professional instead of risking disaster at home.
 As we have discussed, tweezing, waxing and threading are the best methods to shape the brows.
-A Master Esthetician, Esthetician or a wax technician (not a nail tech or hair dresser) are the right people to trust with your brows.
+A Master Esthetician, Esthetician, or wax technician (not a nail tech or hairdresser) are the right people to trust with your brows.

-Always remember to have realistic expectation.
+Always remember to have realistic expectations.
 The specialist can reveal your brows beauty within the limits of the amount of hair you have and your facial bone structure.